 Explore the park’s fascinating flora and geology, discover our walking trails, or learn about how we manage the land to protect nature in the National Park.
-Our Information Point in Corofin, a village 8 km from the park, is open April to September and provides a free shuttle bus, which runs from May to September.
+Our Information Point in Corofin, a village 8 km from the park, is open year round and provides a free shuttle bus, which runs from May to September.

 The Burren National Park is situated on the southeastern side of the Burren, in north Co.
 Clare.
 To access the park, from Corofin, take the R476 to Kilnaboy.
 In Kilnaboy, take the right turn (L1112) before the ruined church.
 Approximately 5 kilometres along this road you will reach a crossroads.